TylerTemp/SaintsBuild/README.md

 Get a callback when building a scene or play a scene.
 Useful when you have some debug tools and want to clean it before playing or building.

+Note:

+1. For ScriptableObject, this might get the changed data saved on running
+2. For building, the callback is called on build process (so the change happens already before `Awake`).
+However, in editor runtime (not built runtime), this happens **AFTER** `Awake`

 **Set Up**

+Add macro `SAINTSBUILD_POST_PROCESS_SCENE`

-Put this in any of your editor script:
+Or, put this in any of your editor script:

 ```csharp
 using UnityEditor.Callbacks;